-‘From September, homeowners and landlords will be able to apply for vouchers to make their homes more energy efficient and create local jobs.
-The grants will cover at least two thirds of the costs, up to £5,000 per household,' chancellor Rishi Sunak announced during the briefing.
+‘From September, homeowners and landlords will be able to apply for vouchers to make their homes more energy-efficient and create local jobs.
+The grants will cover at least two-thirds of the costs, up to £5,000 per household,’ Sunak announced during the briefing.

-Households with the lowest income can receive a voucher of up to £10,000, covering the full cost of renovations.
+Households with the lowest income in England can receive a voucher of up to £10,000, covering the full cost of renovations.

-The vouchers will cover two thirds of the renovation costs, and are designed to help families save money on annual energy bills.
 According to estimates from the Treasury, families can save as much as £300 per year through the Green Homes grant by reducing their energy bills with these measures.

 In order to participate in the scheme, homeowners can apply online from September onward, and will receive a redeemable voucher that they can then use with accredited partners.